qiyunzhu/woltka/doc/metacyc.md

               type
 ```

 All transitions are enabled using Woltka's [collapse](collapse.md) command with individual mapping files.
-For example: one generate profiles along the following cascade:
+For example, one can generate profiles along the following cascade:

 ```
 protein - enzrxn - reaction - pathway - super pathway - type